Xilinx/Vitis-Tutorials/Hardware_Acceleration/Design_Tutorials/06_cholesky_accel/README.md

  </tr>
 </table>

-### Introduction to Vitis Hardware Acceleration Tutorial
+### Vitis Hardware Acceleration on Cholesky Algorithm

 This tutorial is divided in 3 sections.